openstack-archive/murano/doc/source/articles/dynamic_ui.rst

              description: Select availability zone where service would be installed.
              required: false

-Full example with Active Directory application form definitions is available here :ref:`active-directory-yaml`
+Full example with Active Directory application form definitions is available here :ref:`UI Definition Of AD App <adUI>`